- VLSM (Variable Length Subnet Mask) divides a network into subnets of different sizes, matching each subnet to actual host requirements.

 - Fixed-length subnetting (FLSM) wastes addresses by forcing every subnet to be the same size.

-- Supernetting (route aggregation) is the reverse: combining multiple contiguous networks into one larger block to shrink routing tables.
+- Supernetting (route aggregation) is the reverse: combining contiguous networks into one larger block to shrink routing tables.

-- VLSM works downward (splitting a network for internal design); supernetting works upward (combining routes for efficient routing).
+- VLSM works downward, splitting a network for internal design.
+Supernetting works upward, combining routes for efficient routing.

 - Both techniques rely on binary math and are fundamental to modern CIDR addressing.